jeromeWeb/chartist-plugin-barlabels/README.md

 # Bar labels for Chartist.js
 This is a simple plugin for Chartist.js that will add a label at the top of each bar on bar charts.
+NB: This won't have a good looking on stacked bar charts

 ## Available options and their defaults values
 ```javascript